PiBrewing/cbpi4-KettleSensor/README.md

-# craftbeerpi plugin KettleSensor
+# CraftbeerpIi4 Plugin to monitor Kettle and Fermenter Parameters

 KettleSensor extends the graphical output in craftbeerpi4.
-Your You can add target temperatur and powerlevel to your analytics.
+Your You can add target temperatur and powerlevel to your Kettle analytics.
+The Fermentersonsor will add target temperature to your analytics

 ## Installation